SiliconLabs/wifi_combo_applications/SiWx917/ble/iot-pa-ble-ota_fwup_efr_connect/readme.md

 - Rename the firmware format from.rps to.gbl, as shown below.
    <br><img src="resources/readme/firmwareformat.png" alt=""><br>

-## **6.4 Firmware Upgrade with EFR Connect Mobile App**
+## **6.4 Firmware Upgrade with Simplicity Connect Mobile App**

-- Launch the EFR Connect App.
+- Launch the Simplicity Connect App(formerly EFR Connect App).
 If BLE is not enabled, enable it.
    <br><img src="resources/readme/EC2.png" alt="" width=250 height=500><br>

 - Enable the **Start Scanning**.
 Click on the **CONNECT** option to initiate the connection.